kahikatea standing tallest in the swamp forest

 Diet

 Produces small orange-red berries (fleshy cones) eaten by native birds including kererū, tūī, and kākā.
-The berries were also an important traditional food for Māori, who ate them fresh or dried.
+Berries were an important traditional food for Māori.
 Seeds are dispersed by birds.

 Habitat